hagai-reuveni/pwa-workshop/README.md

 # PWA workshop
-## Step 4 - Caching
+## Step 3 - Service Worker

-In this step we will implement our caching mechanism for that we will use Workbox and we will cache:
+In this step we will register a service worker to our website

-* Local files
-* Google api's files
-* Images files